-The air filter element should be cleaned every 50 hours, It should be cleaned and lubricate more often if the machine is operated in extremely dusty areas.
-Each time air filter element maintenance is performed, check the air inlet to the air filter box for obstructions.
-Check the air filter element rubber joint to the throttle body and manifold fittings for an airtight seal.
-Tighten all fittings securely to avoid the possibility of unfiltered air entering the engine.
+During normal use, the air filter media should be inspected every 25 hours or 750km.
+The air filter should be replaced every 1500km.
+The air filter must be checked and replaced more often if the machine is operated in extremely dusty areas or if it becomes wet.
+Each time air filter maintenance is performed, check the air inlet to the air filter box for obstructions, the fittings of the air filter housing rubber joint, throttle body, and manifold for an airtight seal.
+Check that all fittings are tightened securely to avoid the possibility of unfiltered air entering the engine.

 Do not start engine without air filter element.
-Not filtered air will entre into the engine and cause engine wearing and damage.
+Non-filtered air will enter into the engine and cause engine wearing and damage.
 In addition, driving without air filter will also decrease performance and engine overheating.

-Clean spark arrester:
+Clean spark plug:

-Clean spark arrester while muffler and exhaust are in normal temperature.
+Clean spark plug while muffler and exhaust are in normal temperature.

-- 1. Remove bolts 1

-- 2. Remove spark arrester 2 from muffler;

-- 3. Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits 3 from the spark arrester portion of the tailpipe.

-- 4. Insert the tailpipe into the muffler and align the bolt holes;

-- 5. Install and tighten the bolts 1.
+- 1. Remove nut 1. - 2.
+Remove spark plug arrester 2 from muffler. - 3.
+Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits 3 from the spark arrester portion of the tailpipe. - 4.
+Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install and tighten the bolts.